Skip links

 Image of a sunset artwork

-At our recent Quality Improvement Group launch, our Novus lead for Creative Enrichment, Sarah Hartley, laid out the barriers to success in prison education and how a focus on Cultural Capital plays a significant part in preparing our learners for their next steps, in custody and on release.
+At our recent Quality Improvement Group launch, our Novus lead for Creative Enrichment, Sarah Hartley, laid out the barriers to success in prison education.
+She mentioned how a focus on 'cultural capital' plays a significant part in preparing our learners for their next steps, aiding in custody and on release.

 Our definition needed to work in three ways: